Beliavsky/Fortran-code-on-GitHub/README.md

 [lookup_table_fortran](https://github.com/jannisteunissen/lookup_table_fortran): module for linear lookup tables, by jannisteunissen.
 Supports multiple columns and various ways to read values from the table

+[Mittag Leffler function and its derivative](https://github.com/tranqv/Mittag-Leffler-function-and-its-derivative): translated from the Matlab code of Robert Garrappa

 [Modern Fortran Utilities (ModForUtils)](https://github.com/rweed/ModForUtils): variety of tasks including computing binomial coefficients, factorials, routines for checking for NaN and Infinity floating point exceptions, root finders, random number utils and array sorters, and findloc, by Richard Weed.
 Future releases will expand on these utilities and add interpolation routines and other utilities.

 [NITSOL](https://github.com/cmacmackin/nitsol): Newton-iterative solution of large-scale nonlinear systems, by Homer F. Walker